Case Study: Non Surgical Jawline Contouring with Thread Lifting in a 43-Year-Old Woman

 Thread liftingMild soft-tissue descent

-Dermal fillersVolume loss / contour camouflage
+Dermal fillersVolume loss or contour camouflage

-SurgerySignificant laxity / excess skin
+SurgerySignificant laxity or excess skin

 Thread liftingRepositions tissue